How to manage storage volumes

 To do so, you must set the corresponding server configuration:

-• To use a custom volume to store the backup tarballs:
+• To use a custom volume my-backups-volume to store the backup tarballs:

-• To use a custom volume to store the image tarballs:
+• To use a custom volume my-images-volume to store the image tarballs:

 Configure storage volume settings

-For example, to set the size of your custom storage volume my-volume to 1 GiB, use the following command:
+To set the maximum size of custom storage volume my-volume to 1 GiB, use the following command:

 lxc storage volume set my-pool my-volume size=1GiB

-You can also edit the storage volume configuration by using the following command:
+You can also edit the storage volume configuration as YAML in a text editor:

 Configure default values for storage volumes

-This value is then used for all new storage volumes in the pool, unless it is set explicitly for a volume or an instance.
-In general, the defaults set on a storage pool level (before the volume was created) can be overridden through the volume configuration, and the volume configuration can be overridden through the instance configuration (for storage volumes of type container or virtual-machine).
+This value is used for all new storage volumes in the pool, unless it is explicitly overridden.
+In general, the defaults set at the storage pool level can be overridden through a volume’s configuration.
+For storage volumes of type container or virtual-machine, the pool’s volume configuration can be overridden via the instance configuration.

-For example, to set a default volume size for a storage pool, use the following command:
+For example, to set the default volume size for my-pool, use the following command:

 Resize a storage volume